-The Company's customer base consists of approximately 1,700 customers in the United States, the Caribbean and Latin America.
+The Company's customer base consists of approximately 1,600 customers in the United States, the Caribbean and Latin America.
 The Company's commercial and industrial laundry equipment and boilers are sold primarily to laundry plants, hotels, motels, cruise lines, hospitals, hospital combines, nursing homes, government institutions, distributors and specialized users.
 Drycleaning equipment is sold primarily to independent and franchise drycleaning stores, chains and higher-end hotels.
-Two customers each provided more than 10% of fiscal 2014 revenues.
+There were no customers who provided more than 10% of fiscal 2015 revenues.